airhorns/sidekiq-daemon/Readme.md

 Let's say you want to keep a Kafka consumer running forever ingesting and reacting to events in the background for the rest of the application to use later.
 Some folks run a different process type via a Procfile or a different Kubernetes Pod type that runs forever, and rely on the supervision of Heroku or Kubernetes to keep that thing running.
 That works just fine, but it adds a whole other class of process operators and developers need to care about.
 Any instrumentation that cares about where stuff is running has to know about this different tier, any liveness checks need to be adapted to run in or beside the tier, and you have one more thing that can fail.

 Instead, I think those processes should be run the same way as other background jobs in your system and on the same infrastructure.
-There's already robust tooling to understand what happens to background jobs, to scale them out across many workers, to hook into them to instrument them, and a great plugin ecosystem so you don't have to invent the pieces yourself.
-The trick is keeping that Kafka consumer always running, and only one copy of it running inside Sidekiq, so enter 'sidekiq-daemon'.
+There's already robust tooling to understand what happens to background jobs, to scale them out across many workers, to hook into them and instrument them, and a great plugin ecosystem so you don't have to invent the pieces yourself.
+The hard part is keeping exactly one of whatever your daemon process running using Sidekiq primitives, which is what 'sidekiq-daemon' bottles up for you.

 ### What it does